SharpRS03/UoM-ERP-BM-10909914/docs/DATA.md

 **Work from the committed files.** NOAA recomputes the Dipole Mode Index whenever the sea-surface temperature dataset behind it is revised, and the seven per-lake DMI lead lags are read from it at run time by stages 14 and 16.
-Re-downloading it during this work moved two of the seven lags and every DMI-dependent number with them.
-The committed vintage is part of the specification;
-appendix §8.5.
+Re-downloading it could affect the results.

 Both indices are used: DMI is carried into the models, Niño 3.4 is retained because the choice between them is made empirically and the comparison is reported.